cookerlyk/missile-defense/README.md

 # Missile Defense
 Modernization of "Missile Command" written in Java.

-This was a semester long team project for COMP 055 Application Developement at University of the Pacific.
+This was a semester long team project for COMP 055 Application Development at University of the Pacific.

 ##Running the Code:
 Currently the project is written as an applet, the easiest way to run the program is to import the project into Eclipse and run the MainApplication.java file.